GlacioHack/geoutils/doc/source/core_lazy_load.md

 Lazy loading, also known as "call-by-need", is the delay in loading or evaluating a dataset.

-In GeoUtils, we implicitly load and pass only metadata, until the data is actually needed, and are working to implement lazy analysis tools relying on other packages.
+In GeoUtils, we implicitly load and pass only metadata until the data is actually needed, and are working to implement lazy analysis tools relying on other packages.

 ## Lazy instantiation of {class}`Rasters<geoutils.Raster>`